On Type I blowup and $\varepsilon$-regularity criteria of suitable weak solutions to the 3D incompressible MHD equations: Introduction

 or

 holds, then $(0,0)$ is a regular point.

 Here and in what follows, a space-time point $(x_0,t_0)$ is said to be regular if the solution is bounded in $Q_r(x_0,t_0)=B_r(x_0) \times (t_0-r^2,t_0)$ for some $r>0$, otherwise it is called a singular point.
+We'd also like to remark that the first $\varepsilon$-regularity criterion in Theorem I requires only one radius (thus the name ``one scale criterion''), i.e., the assumption is only made in $Q_1$ (or other $Q_{r_0}$ for some fixed $r_0$), whereas the second assumption is required to hold for any small $r$ (``all scales'').

-The methods of \cite{caffarelli1982Partial,lin1998New} were widely adopted in local regularity theories of Navier--Stokes equations, see, e.g., \cite{tian1999Gradient,ladyzhenskaya1999Partial,seregin2002Local}, and we recommend readers to refer to the monograph \cite{seregin2014Lecture} for a detailed instruction.
+The methods of \cite{caffarelli1982Partial,lin1998New} were widely adopted in local regularity theories of Navier--Stokes equations, see, e.g., \cite{tian1999Gradient,ladyzhenskaya1999Partial,seregin2002Local,seregin2004Boundary,seregin2007Local}, and we recommend readers to refer to the monograph \cite{seregin2014Lecture} for a detailed instruction.
+Subsequent papers also made attempts to show the local regularity under the smallness assumptions on other scaled quantities, especially the scaled mixed $L_t^s L_x^q$ norms, which generalised the corresponding results of \cite{caffarelli1982Partial,lin1998New}.
+As far as we know, one of an early attempts was due to He \cite{he2004Partial}, who proved that any suitable weak solution $u$ to \eqref{eq: NS} is bounded near $(0,0)$, provided that either the scaled $L^q$ norm ($1 \leq q \leq 10/3$) of $u$ or the scaled $L^q$ norm ($1 \leq q \leq 2$) of $\nabla u$ is sufficiently small in $Q_r$ for any small $r$.
+Later, Zajaczkowski and Seregin \cite{zajaczkowski2006Sufficient} considered the case where the scaled $L_t^s L_x^q$ norm of $u$ is small at all scales, with $1 \leq s,q \leq \infty$ satisfying